Updated February 2024

 Anyone who’s been to the United States of America will tell you that the great American experience has many facets; from major cities whose mere mention evokes countless cultural, culinary and leisure references, to the millions of kilometres of impeccably maintained highways cutting through arid deserts, ancient redwood forests, and golden wheat fields spanning the horizon.

-For Saudi citizens looking to travel to the States, here are all the visa requirements for travelling to the states including how to apply for one, the required documents, and the visa cost.
+For Saudi residents looking to travel to the States, here are all the visa requirements for travelling to the States, including how to apply for one, the required documents, and the visa cost.
 Keep reading to learn more!

 10-year US visit visa for Saudi residents

-Citizens from Saudi Arabia will soon be able to apply for a 10-year US visit visa, under an agreement reached during President Joe Biden’s visit to the Kingdom.
+Starting from August 1, residents from Saudi Arabia will be able to apply for a 10-year US visit visa, under an agreement reached during President Joe Biden’s visit to the Kingdom.

 US visa Saudi Arabia requirements